-- (A) No vehicle shall be driven over or across curbs, sidewalks, grass or lawn within any park area unless signs permit. - (B) No vehicle shall be parked in the greenbelt areas adjacent to alleyways.
+- (A) No vehicle shall be driven over or across the curbs, sidewalks, grass or lawn within any park area unless signs permit. - (B) No vehicle shall be parked in the greenbelt areas adjacent to alleyways.
 Parking is to be done in areas set aside for this purpose only.
-In areas having no parking set aside, all parking will take place outside of the boundary or curb line, where existing. - (C) Where parking stalls have been designated all vehicles shall be parked on those lots within and between the lines designating a single vehicle parking space and not otherwise. - (D)No vehicle, except the city fleet, shall be parked or remain parked on any park property between the hours of 10:30 p.m. and 5:00 a.m. - (E) Officers of the Police Department shall issue to violators of this section traffic tickets or notices to answer charges in the manner prescribed by the applicable ordinances, and the case shall proceed in accordance with such applicable sections.
-Where a vehicle is parked or left in violation of this section in a manner as to obstruct or block traffic and the owner or operator of the vehicle cannot be found, police officers may move the vehicle so that traffic will not be impeded. - (F) No variation to the requirements of this section shall be allowed except by written agreement or permit issued by the city. - (G) Culpable mental state not required.
-Neither allegation nor evidence of a culpable mental state is required for the proof of an offense defined by this section.
+In areas having no parking set aside, all parking will take place outside of the boundary or curb line, where existing. - (C) Where parking stalls have been designated all vehicles shall be parked on those lots within and between the lines designating a single vehicle parking space and not otherwise. - (D) here parking lots or areas within public parks of the city have been designated for head in parking to front on a visible parking line without delineated single vehicle spaces, the front of the vehicle shall be placed on the parking line and as near as practicable to side of the last parked vehicle in line. - (E) No vehicle shall be parked or left behind any other vehicle in the parking line or back of the parking line in any manner so as to obstruct, block or hinder ingress or egress from the line.

+- (E) No vehicle, except the city fleet, shall be parked or remain parked on any park property between the hours of 10:30 p.m. and 5:00 a.m. - (F) Officers of the Police Department shall issue to violators of this section traffic tickets or notices to answer to charges in the manner prescribed by the applicable ordinances, and the case shall proceed in accordance with such applicable sections.
+Where a vehicle is parked or left in violation of this section in a manner as to obstruct or block traffic and the owner or operator of the vehicle cannot be found, police officers may move the vehicle so that traffic will not be impeded. - (G) No variation to the requirements of this section shall be allowed except by special permit issued by the Director of Park and Recreation written agreement or permit issued by the city. - (H) Culpable mental state not required.
+Neither allegation nor evidence of a culpable mental state is required for the proof of an offense defined by this section. - Sec.
-Sec.
 133.19.
-Alcohol in parks.
+Reserved Alcohol in parks.
 Permitted only with a Park permit at Indian Creek Golf Course, Crosby Recreation Center, Carrollton Senior Center, A.W.
 Perry Homestead, or as permitted in Chapters 117 or 130.26 of the Code of Ordinances.

 Sec.
 133.20.
-Park Permit.
+Reserved Park Permit.